timescale/docs/promscale/alerting.md

 ## Alert manager
-The alert manager manages alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, on-call notification systems, and chat platforms.
+The alert manager manages alerts, including silencing, inhibition, and aggregation.
+It also sends out notifications using email, on-call notification systems, and chat platforms.
 The labels, summary, and description described in the alerting rules file is forwarded to the alertmanager on meeting the promQL alert expression.